February 7, 2018

 When done right, your sales compensation tool should clearly outline roles, responsibilities, and the mission of the organization.
-There should be one common plan for the entire sales team with sales roles well defined and aligned with executive level goals and company vision.
+There should be one common plan for the entire sales team with sales roles well defined and aligned with C-Level Goals℠ and company vision.
 Each salesperson needs to easily understand what they’ll make on a deal, the path to achieve each performance level and how performance will be measured.
 Most importantly, quota and rewards should be in line with marketplace opportunities, appropriate for each role, motivational, and attainable.

 A highly successful model for creating compensation plan links pay and performance, aligns team roles with financial goals, and focuses on measurable, attainable results.
 Plans developed in this way are extremely effective communication tools because they cover the who, what, when, where and why for sales.
 They provide everything a team member needs to know about the direction of the company and how achievement of their goals benefits both the organization and themselves.